adithyaraghuraman98/speechSudoku/README.md

 Welcome to speech sudoku.
 This project aims to simulate a sudoku puzzle by using user speech as input.

 # What the project does
-As mentioned earlier, the aim of this project is to simulate a sudoky puzze by using user speech as input.
+As mentioned earlier, the aim of this project is to simulate a sudoku puzzle by using user speech as input.
 This is done by using the speech recognition engine of python.
 This game requires speech in two different scenarios, one in which
 Once speech input is recieved, depending on the mode the game is in, the speech is processed and appropriate actions are taken.

 # Purpose of the project

 There are two main reasons I started developing this project.
-Firstly, I wanted to improve my coding abilities in python and wanted to learn to use emerging technologies like speech recognition.
+Firstly, I wanted to improve my coding abilities in python and wanted to learn to use speech processing techniques.
 I feel that the ability to learn new technologies in a short period of time is essential in industry and such projects will definitely help me gather that skill.
 Secondly, I felt that a project like this would be beneficial to people who have a physical impairment and are unable to use a keyboard.
 That is the reason that I decided to make this project the way it is.

 # How you can get started with the project
   Requirements to get started: